florimondmanca/djangorestframework-api-key/README.md

 ### Generating migrations

 This package includes migrations.
-To regenerate them in case of changes without setting up a Django project, run:
+To update them in case of changes without setting up a Django project, run:

 ```bash
 $ python makemigrations.py rest_framework_api_key
 ```

-### CI/CD
+### CI/CD - Releases

 Travis CI is in use to automatically:

 - Test the package on supported versions of Python and Django.
-- Deploy tagged commits to PyPI.
+- Release tagged commits to PyPI

-Refer to `.travis.yml` for more information.
+See `.travis.yml` for further details.

 <!-- URLs -->